KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/13-underworld-realm-of-the-dead.md

 For the supernal, it is the Centropic "hell" of Embodiment (L₁), a field of resistance to be re-anchored.

-For the entropic, it is the **Subversal**—the one-way descent through the IL layers.
+For the entropic, it is the **Subversal**—the declivous procession through the IL layers.
 This is not a place of external punishment but the soul's experience of its own inverse nature made manifest.

 The myths of "eternal torment" are not vindictive but **diagnostic**—they map the lawful consequences of entropic alignment.
 The soul does not suffer because it is judged; it suffers because it **is** its judgment, moving declivously through the architecture it constructed.